felix-u/imgclr/README.md

 :------------------------------------------------------:|:-------------------------------------------------------:|:--------------------------------------------------------------------------:
 ![Original image](examples/milad-fakurian/original.jpg) | ![Processed image](examples/milad-fakurian/convert.jpg) | ![Processed image with inversion](examples/milad-fakurian/convert-swap.jpg)

+Notice that the bottom-most line keeps its colour.
+Usually, red would invert to green, and purple to yellow.

 #### Using Xresources

 You may wish to automatically pass in your Xresources theme colours.
 The `xres.sh` script is included for this very